HEALING FROM DOMESTIC VIOLENCE

 People can heal and escape this vicious cycle of violence Forgiveness can play a significant role in the healing process.

 In Hebrew the word 'salah' means God's removing sin from the people.
 In Greek, the word aphiemi means "to leave off, release" (to release what blocks a relationship with God).
 In the Quran, the word "forgive" (a'fo) means God's pardon of one's wrongdoing, which requires recognition of one's mistake, repentance, and asking for forgiveness.

-Becoming able to experience forgiveness, a healed conscience, and restored self-esteem are not the responsibility of the offended person, but the offender.
+Becoming able to experience forgiveness, a healed conscience, and restored self-esteem is not the responsibility of the offended person, but of the offender.

 To experience forgiveness, one must:

 Acknowledge responsibility for doing wrong.
 Acknowledge wrongdoing to oneself, to others, and to God.
 Apologize with sincere remorse to the person(s) hurt.